 - Since not all lavenders are hardy, containers provide the opportunity to grow lavender that would otherwise not be suited to your garden.

 - Any lavender variety will grow in a container and can be clipped in decorative balls and cones, but some are better suited than others.
-They produce flowers fast and keep a manageable size in pots.
+They produce flowers fast and maintain a manageable size in pots.

 Planting Lavender in a Pot